bbaattaahh/acss/structure_and_functions.md

 ## Code base
 The projet contains these boundaries:

-1.1.
+- 1.1.
 Camera calibration (Done)
-1.2.
+- 1.2.
 Bucket identification (Not started)
-1.3.
-Detection of asparagus: Viola–Jones object detection with opencv (Done) 1.4.
-Image processing of one asparagus (In progress) 1.5.
-Classification (In progress)
+- 1.3.
+Detection of asparagus: Viola–Jones object detection with opencv (Done)
+- 1.4.
+Image processing of one asparagus (In progress)
+- 1.5.
+Classification (Done)
-1.6.
+- 1.6.
 Display the result (Not started)

 ### 1.1.
 Camera calibration